svdoever/svdoever.github.io/src/pages/XM_Cloud_rendering_host_options_and_fast_local_development.md

 Important to know is that this out-of-the-box editing host only works with a Sitecore JavaScript Services (JSS) based website, and not with an ASP.NET built with the [Sitecore ASP.NET Rendering SDK](https://doc.sitecore.com/xp/en/developers/hd/201/sitecore-headless-development/sitecore-asp-net-rendering-sdk.html).

-This process of code-change, commit, push, build, and deploy for using the internal out-of-the-box editing host is a lengthy process, and therefore not useful for a fast development cycle.
+This process of code-change, commit, push, build, and deploy for using the internal out-of-the-box editing host is a lengthy process, because both the editing host and the CM deployment are both done, resulting in creating and deploying containers, and always a complete coldstart of the complete environment.
+Therefor, using the internal editing host is currently not useful for a fast development cycle.
+Sitecore is working on decoupling editing Host builds/deployments from CM builds/deployments so that editing Host builds/deployments are fast and don't require a cold start of the complete CM environment.
+But for a real fast development cycle in the editing host nothing can beat local development.

 ## Local development with Docker containers